I am sure there are things that can’t be cured by a good bath but I can’t think of one.

 Covering yourself in hot water — “systemic” heating — can do something for muscles that no hot pack can ever do.
 As good as a nice hot pack can feel, the effect is a minor, local, neurological effect — warm skin relaxes the muscles underneath it.
 That’s a nice effect, but it’s limited.
 A hot bath also has this effect, but it goes much deeper: it can actually increase the temperature of the muscle itself via deep heating.

-Hot packs just cannot increase the heat inside your muscles.
+Hot packs simply can’t increase the heat inside your muscles.
 The human body is incredibly good at temperature control, at getting rid of heat.
 When you try to heat a muscle with a hot pack, you end up heating just the superficial blood, which quickly gets pumped away and immediately cooled.9 So what to do?
 How to get the benefits of heating?
 The hot bath may work.

 In a hot enough bath, excess heat has nowhere to go.
 The body cannot get rid of it all (even if you’re using your “radiators”).
 There’s a net gain of heat, and so the entire system gets warmer — a mild fever!
 It’s not a major effect, but it’s certainly much more than you can manage with a hot pack.